Soil and The Carbon Cycle

 Follow the work of two researchers who are tracking carbon in the warming Arctic tundra.

 - First, watch a video of Dr. Katey W. Anthony Hunting for Methane in the Arctic.

-- Next, watch a slideshow and read the article Permafrost Thaw and Carbon Balance (Acrobat (PDF) 324kB Oct1 18) on Arctic research being carried out by Dr. Ted Schuur, a noted Arctic ecologist.
+- Next, watch a slideshow and read the article Permafrost Thaw and Carbon Balance (Acrobat (PDF) 324kB Oct1 18) on Arctic research carried out by Dr. Ted Schuur, a noted Arctic ecologist.
 In the article, Dr. Schuur describes at least two possible scenarios that could have potential impacts on the carbon cycle in a warming Arctic tundra:

 - Scenario 1: Warming increases plant growth and it promotes the invasion of shrubs and trees into tundra landscapes.
 Both of these processes can increase the amount of carbon stored in plant biomass, thus reducing the amount of C in the atmosphere.